sr-ghe-org/terraform-gcp-gcs/README.md

 **Encryption Configuration (Choose ONE of the following methods)**
   - You MUST provide either 'kms_key_names' OR 'internal_encryption_config' to enable CMEK.
+  - If 'kms_key_names' is passed - then also pass the value of 'project_number'

 ## Requirements